se-sic/coronet/CONTRIBUTING.md

 ### R Coding Conventions

 * Use [Google's style guide for R](https://google.github.io/styleguide/Rguide.xml) as a start.
+Recently, Google has, unfortunately, changed its naming conventions, but coronet still uses the previously established naming conventions, which can be found [here](https://github.com/google/styleguide/blob/505ba68c74eb97e6966f60907ce893001bedc706/Rguide.xml).
 * Additionally or, rather, in contrast, we settle on the following style:
     * **indentation width**: 4 spaces,
     * **line length**: more than 80 characters are allowed, 120 characters should be the maximum,